 My family comes from Brittany.
 When I was living in France, I spent most of my summer holidays there.
 I am very biased about it and, even if I easily admit there are many other beautiful destinations in France, I think Brittany is the best French region.
-Food, culture, history, a great variety of landscapes… There are a lot of things to do in Brittany and we have it all.
+Food, culture, history, a great variety of landscapes… There are a lot of things to do in Brittany and we have it all really!

 Although I always explore many areas during my holidays, I don’t remember going to la Pointe du Raz as a kid.
 It had been on my to-do list for a while when I finally managed to go there during my summer holidays in 2008.

 I hiked from la Pointe du Van to la Pointe du Raz to enjoy the breathtaking views of the clifftop walk before arriving at the famous Pointe du Raz.

 Responsible travel tip: Make sure you stick to the path.
 They did a great job to protect the natural site after tourism had badly impacted it so that the vegetation regrows.
 The vegetation cover is important to maintain the beauty and ecosystem of a site, but also to avoid erosion.
 To help with conservation, follow the signs!